-(1) The Option Awards column reflects: (a) Options to acquire shares of Class B Common Stock that were granted under the Option Plan at the fair market value of Class B Common Stock on December 6, 2004, the date of grant, and which vest in three equal installments the anniversary of the grant date; and (b) SARs that were granted each December in the years 2005 through 2011 and which entitle the recipient to receive the value in shares of the Company's Class B Common Stock equal to the positive difference between the base price and the fair market value of a share of Class B Common Stock upon exercise.
+(1) The Option Awards column reflects SARs that were granted each named executive officer in December in the years 2005 through 2012, and to Mr. Nord and Mr. Sperry in June 2012, and which entitle the recipient to receive the value in shares of the Company's Class B Common Stock equal to the positive difference between the base price and the fair market value of a share of Class B Common Stock upon exercise.
 Generally, SARs vest and become exercisable in three equal installments on the anniversary of the grant date.
-See the "Equity Award Plan Vesting Provisions" section on page 37.
+See the "Equity Award Plan Vesting Provisions" section on page 40.